Have sharp or consistent pain in the knee area? You may have a torn meniscus and be a candidate for physical therapy.

 In addition to physical therapy, massage treatment can also help manage swelling, reduce pain and improve the knee mobility.
 Physical therapists may also use a neuromuscular electrical stimulation to improve your strength and perform special exercises to manage pain.

 Remember to check with your doctor if you have constant localized pain in the side, back and outer area of the knee.
-Find the right doctor who has specialized in pain management and knee injury to get the effective treatment plan for your problem.
+Find the right medical provider who has specialized in pain management and knee injury to get the effective treatment plan for your problem.
 You’re also welcome to schedule an appointment at TurningPoint Medical Group for a free evaluation.
 We first help you determine if you indeed have a meniscus tear or not.
 We then make sure you get the proper medical plan for recovery.